138paulmiller/PyMaze/README.md

 # PyMaze
 ## About
 This program provides a quick and easy solution to your maze-deficiency issues.
 There are generally two use cases for this program, to generate a file containing a maze to solve or to start an interactive maze game within your favorite terminal.
+It is recommended that to properly see the maze a monospaced font is used.
+For example, when openining a _maze.txt file or starting the interactive maze, make sure that your text editor or terminal is using a monospaced font!

 # Usage
 See the Details section for more details information about maze files and option details.